Historic Shepherdstown Museum

 Smith engaged in a duel in the summer of 1809 with a friend and was mortally wounded in the exchange of fire.
 He was brought to the Entler Hotel and died of his wounds in a few hours.

-There are five rooms on the second and third floors containing local artifacts such as Sheetz rifles, a Conrad Schindler (Mary Tyler Moore’s great-great-great grandfather) copper kettle, a 1905 mail wagon, and American Indian tools, and Civil War artifacts and exhibits.
+There are five rooms on the second and third floors containing local artifacts such as Sheetz rifles, a Conrad Schindler (Mary Tyler Moore’s great-great-great grandfather) copper kettle, a 1905 mail wagon, American Indian tools, Civil War artifacts, and an African American exhibit as well as other exhibits.

-The museum is open from 11:00 am to 5:00 pm on Saturdays and 1:00 to 4:00 pm on Sundays from April through October and the two weeks of Christmas in Historic Shepherdstown.
-Admission is $4 for Adults, students and children free.
-Tell them you were on our website and receive half off your admission.
+The 2022 museum hours are 12 – 4 pm on Saturdays and 1 – 3 pm on Sundays from April through October.
+The museum’s normal hours are from 11:00 am to 5:00 pm on Saturdays and 1:00 to 4:00 pm on Sundays from April through October and the two weeks of Christmas in Shepherdstown.
+Admission is by donation, but $4 is suggested for adults with students and children being free.

-The Museum Archives is open for research on Tuesdays and Wednesdays from 9:30 am until 12:00 noon, but you must make an appointment.
+The Museum Archives is open for research on Tuesdays, Wednesdays and Fridays from 10 am until 5, but you must make an appointment in advance so a volunteer can be there.
 Call Teresa McLaughlin at 304-876-0910.